-In observance of National Day for Truth and Reconciliation, Caisse Financial Group branches and corporate offices will be closed Thursday, September 30, National Day for Truth and Reconciliation, as a general holiday.
-Caisse will re-open on Friday, October 1.
+In observance of National Day for Truth and Reconciliation, Caisse Financial Group branches and corporate offices will be closed Friday, September 30, National Day for Truth and Reconciliation, as a general holiday.

 “As a financial cooperative whose values are based on community involvement and the development of a sustainable future for everyone, we must engage in reconciliation.
 We are actively taking steps to recognize the importance of honouring First Nations, Inuit and Métis residential school survivors and their families and communities.”

 To demonstrate Caisse’s community support of National Day for Truth and Reconciliation, Caisse is working to identify and commit a portion of our 2022-2023 donations to agencies that directly support our Indigenous community on their journey of healing.